rob-blackbourn/bareClient/bareclient/acgi/README.md

 ### Request Body

-Sent from the client to ACGI.
+Sent from the client to ACGI to transfer the request body.

 - `type` (Unicode string) - `"http.request.body"`
 - `body` (byte string) - The body of the request